 Listening to the customers of your competitors can be very insightful as their target audience matches yours.
 These reviews are brimming with the answers to your user interviews.
 You can glean what works, what doesn’t, and exactly what the users need through these reviews.
 It is a well-known strategy for user research that can sometimes get you valuable insights that users may not be able to convey indirect interviews either.

 If you have a product with a mobile app component, the app store reviews can be a great resource for user research.
 The app reviews in terms of rating can be ambiguous.
 You can tell the general likeability of the app but cannot undertake user research through ratings.
 The reviews, on the other hand, are full of details.
 Don’t see that a user has given a 5-star rating, instead read the review to understand exactly what component of the app has appealed to the user.

 Using Facebook groups is a fairly unorthodox method for user research but if done right, can get you a lot of user insights.
 This may not be applicable to everyone, but if you can find Facebook groups specific to your product (and if the group rules allow), you can post a poll, or survey on the group to gather insights.

 Customer service logs

 You may also like: Usability Testing for Enterprise Products

-You can track your users’ app engagement by tracking their usage pattern on the application.
+You can track your users’ app engagement by tracking their usage patterns on the application.
 This will give you an idea of which features are working, where the users are facing difficulties, and what are the deterrents to the process completion.
 The information is invaluable as it comes straight from the source without bothering your users at all.

 User Proxy Research Methodology